INFPs are a personality type with high ideals and a pure heart.

 It is impossible to live a financially comfortable life in such a profession.

-For INFPs, it is more important to find a job where they can easily make money than to simply get a job that fits them.
+For INFPs, finding a job where they can easily make money is more important than getting a job that fits them.

 Please refer to the following article for ideas on how to achieve that.